sanantoniochili/-----/README.md

 ### App

-The particular folder contains an application developed for the needs of DARE api (found at https://gitlab.com/project-dare/dare-api).
+The particular folder contains an application developed for the needs of DARE api (https://gitlab.com/project-dare/dare-api).